kaizten/kaizten.github.io/development/vue/style-guide.md

 </template>
 ```

-**11. Declare props with camelCase and use kebab-case in templates.** This best practice simply just follows the conventions for each language.
+11. Declare props with camelCase and use kebab-case in templates.
+This best practice simply just follows the conventions for each language.
 In JavaScript, camelCase is the standard and in HTML, it’s kebab-case Therefore, we use them accordingly.
 Luckily for us, VueJS converts between kebab-case and camelCase for us so we don’t have to worry about anything besides actually declaring them.
 In JavaScript, camelCase is the standard and in HTML, it’s kebab-case Therefore, we use them accordingly.

 ```javascript
 <template>